You’re just one scroll away from finding the architecture portfolio template you’ve been looking for.

 - adding past employment information.

-Here's an example introductory paragraph to show you how an effective about page is created.
+Here's an example introductory paragraph to show you how an effective About page is created.

-Architecture portfolio websites have the flexibility to create a simple about page where you can introduce yourself to your future clients and employers.
-You can include your resume on the about page as well.
+Architecture portfolio websites have the flexibility to create a simple About page where you can introduce yourself to your future clients and employers.
+You can include your resume on the About page as well.

 4. Contact Page – Keep It Simple